yrldark/ContactCenter01/README.md

 The bot asks a user to say their email address with reprompting.
 The email address is then used to subscribe to an SNS topic to which messages can be published.

+The orange box representing the cloudformation stack is included in this repository.

 ![Cloud Architecture](https://github.com/yrldark/ContactCenter01/assets/167708797/1c2177c8-d4e8-48ee-aaff-dee52fda914c)